Behavioral and neural changes underlying skilled motor actions

 We also keenly interested to help expose students to neuroscience research and help launch research careers through our participation in the Janelia Graduate Program or the Graduate Research Fellowship program.
 For undergraduates, our lab is a regular participant in the Janelia Undergraduate Scholars program.

-Or just listen to what we are listening to...
+Or, listen to what we are listening to...